These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 Q. Should I bring handout copies of my outline or major points?

-A. Yes.
-And please list on your handout all co-authors.
+A. Yes, and if applicable, please list on your handout all co-authors.

 Q. How will the time allowed per presenter be regulated?